manheim/re-hiring-project/README.md

 * Don’t reinvent the wheel
 * Commit often and don't squash commits
 * Don’t spend more than a few hours on the challenge.
 If some requirements could not be completed, let us know why.
+* Posts to this github repository are publicly available to anyone.
+Don't post secrets or proprietary code.